Optically-pumped magnetometer arrays for magnetoencephalography

 Clinical use of MEG is at present limited to large hospitals and elite clinics due to space, cost, and the need for specialized cryogenics technicians.

 Optically pumped magnetometers (OPMs) are a cryogen-free quantum sensor technology with extraordinary magnetic sensitivity.
-Relative to cryogenic methods, OPMs provide a superior balance of sensitivity, size, and proximity to the cortex.
-However, they have not yet been implemented in technologies that are simultaneously manufacturable at scale, high-performing, and cost-effective.
+Relative to cryogenic methods, OPMs provide a superior balance of sensitivity, size, and proximity to the cortex, but have not yet been implemented in technologies that are simultaneously manufacturable at scale, high-performing, and cost-effective.

 Project Goals